-History of Earthquakes In Missouri
+History of Earthquakes in Missouri

 Small earthquakes and tremors occur frequently in Missouri.
 Thousands of quakes have been noted in the state since 1795 and have been recorded since 1908.
 In recent times, earthquakes have been known to rock tall buildings and crack plaster in Missouri homes.
 Most were accompanied by numerous aftershocks, which are a series of successive quakes that can cause more damage than the initial shock.

-A series of three to five major earthquakes (believed to have been magnitude 7.0 or larger earthquakes) occurred in the NMSZ in the two month period between Dec.
-16, 1811 and February 7, 1812.
+A series of three major earthquakes (believed to have been magnitude 7.0 or larger earthquakes) occurred in the NMSZ in the two month period between Dec.
+16, 1811, and February 7, 1812.
 Several thousand additional “smaller” earthquakes occurred during the three month period from Dec.
-16, 1811 to March 16, 1812.
+16, 1811, to March 16, 1812.
 These included 15 quakes believed to have been magnitude 6.5 to 8.0 (the size range of the 1989 San Francisco, 1994 Los Angeles and 1995 Kobe, Japan earthquakes) and 189 quakes of magnitude 5.0 to 6.5.
 Two thousand were felt by people, indicated by crude seismograph instruments and recorded in personal journals at Louisville, Kentucky and Cincinnati, Ohio, which are respectively 250 and 350 miles away.
 The New Madrid area was at the very frontier of European settlement at this time so there were very few non-native Americans living in the immediate area to report the earthquakes.